Tanish-Dev/SKILL-experiments/README.md

 # SKILL-experiments
-This is a place for all of my skill projects that I completed on google colab in my notebook yes
+This is a place for all of my skill projects that I completed on google colab in my notebook